of the Lightbody

 It is common to hear of people growing longer life-lines on the palm or returning from near-death experiences because they realized that they have important work to do.

-So, if you're concerned about making full use of prospective medical training, let's say you start active service practice in your mid-forties, you might discover that the original patterns need revising because you prefer to retain the present fleshbody in order to serve longer.
+So, if you're concerned about making full use of prospective medical skills training, let's say you start active service practice in your mid-forties, you might discover that the original patterns need revising because you prefer to retain the present fleshbody in order to serve longer.
 This happens often with great saints who seem to rebound from heart failures and who-knows-what stressful physical situations, simply in order to extend the period of their service to humanity.

 You can definitely extend the lifespan by the power of thought.
 It is intention which drives the process.
 Therefore, the predictive patterns evident in the Jyotisha nativity are only the default settings.
 A conscious person using intentional thought is certainly empowered to override the defaults.